FlorianPO/SpriteEditor/README.md

 # SpriteEditor
-A powerful bitmap manipulating software meant for developpers.
+A powerful bitmap manipulating software meant for developpers

 Sprite Editor is an old project: back in time I needed to draw sprite sheets and could hardly find a software able to display